-In a market that is becoming increasingly competitive, more and more

-    talented sales candidates are leaving their jobs for greener pastures,

-    causing their sales teams to struggle to hit their targets as a result.
-The

-    average tenure of a person in sales is two years, so if you want to

-    cultivate a healthy, motivated and successful sales team it is vital to

-    prepare for the expected and put plans in place for the moment a top

-    performer does decide to leave.
+In a market that is becoming increasingly competitive, more and more talented sales candidates are leaving their jobs for greener pastures, causing their sales teams to struggle to hit their targets as a result.
+The average tenure of a person in sales is two years, so if you want to cultivate a healthy, motivated and successful sales team it is vital to prepare for the expected and put plans in place to manage your sales talent pipeline for the moment a top performer does decide to leave.

 Always be recruiting

 When it comes to building high performing sales teams, it’s important to always be recruiting.
 When you meet that perfect person with the competitor experience you’ve always wanted or the knowledge of a market you’re targeting, an ‘always be recruiting’ approach means you can make the most of this rare opportunity.